 Therefore, when we combine all synoptic Gospels, Units 1-11 and 13-19 are clearly about the destruction of Jerusalem and the temple, not the Second Coming (parousia).
 Further, Unit 12 (Matt.
 24:26-28) is an interlude, teaching the disciples what his coming in judgment on Jerusalem will not be like, and Luke 17:22-25, 37 confirms Matt.
-24:26-28 because Luke’s parallel verses do not teach the coming-in-judgment, but the Second Coming; he covers the Second Coming in his Chapter 17.
+24:26-28 because Luke’s parallel verses do not teach the coming-in-judgment on Jerusalem and its temple, but the Second Coming; he covers the Second Coming in his Chapter 17.

 THE SECOND COMING